Purii/react-native-tableview-simple/README.md

 ### CustomCell
 While the `Cell` component is intended as reproduction of the original cell known from the `UITableView`, the `CustomCell` could be customized at the most.
 Use a `CustomCell` to define the whole content and its structure on your own.
-With this component it is possible to add other components like `ActivityIndicatorIOS` or `SwitchIOS` as seen in the example below.
+Pass any component as childrens to a `CustomCell`.
+Have a look at the example below, which uses `ActivityIndicatorIOS` and `SwitchIOS`.

 | Prop  | Default | Type | Description |
 | :------------ | :---------------:| :---------------:| ---------------|